aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/converting-splitting-and-appending/splitting-a-document/_index.md

 ## Resource URI

-[Swagger UI](https://apireference.aspose.cloud/words/#/Split/SplitDocument) lets you call this REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Split/SplitDocument) lets you call this REST API directly from a browser.
 The description of the important parameters of the API is given below:

 |Parameter Name|Type|Description|
 | :- | :- | :- |